Christoph Fahlbusch

 The interface changes based on your role.
 If you're the author, we show CI status and merge blockers.
 If you're a reviewer, we float the "Review" action.

-We used sticky headers and adaptive banners to ensure the primary action was always available but never too intrusive.
+We used sticky headers and adaptive banners so the primary action was available without taking over the screen.

 Metric-driven iteration